JuliusHuizing/FLINT-precondition-labelling/README.md

-# FLINT-precondition-labelling
+# FLINT-Frame-Service
-Automatically extract preconditions for FLINT frames from Dutch sources of norms.
+Automatically extract FLINT ACT frames from Dutch sources of norms.

 ## Usage

 ### Configuring your environment
 - add a .env file to the root directory with the following keys: